microsoft/learning-loop/DEPLOY.md

 ## Quick Start

-The following steps utilizes an ARM template deployment from the VowpalWabbit Docker Hub Image repository.
+The following steps utilizes an ARM template deployment from the Learning Loop image repository.

 ## Quick Start Steps

-1) Retrieve Your User Object Id (Optional: If You Want to View Storage Containers)
+1) \[Optional\] Retrieve Your User Object Id

+    This step will the apply roles necessary to allow you to view storage resources.

     - Open a command line terminal